 - Manuscript pages without bleed or margins.

 - Confusion regarding page orientation (left side vs. right side).

-- Images that have shifted after a PDF conversion.
+- Images that have shifted after converting to a PDF

 - Fonts that are not embedded.

 - Excessive or random blank pages as a result of a PDF conversion